ADMA Biologics, Inc. [ADMA] – Is this a dead cat bounce or the beginning of a bull run?

 Turning to investigate this organization’s capital structure, ADMA Biologics, Inc. [ADMA] has generated a Total Debt to Total Equity ratio of 223.69.
 Similarly, its Total Debt to Total Capital is 69.11, while its Total Debt to Total Assets stands at 49.76.
 Looking toward the future, this publicly-traded company’s Long-Term Debt to Equity is -10.21, and its Long-Term Debt to Total Capital is 223.54.

-What about valuation?
-This company’s Enterprise Value to EBITDA is -6.39.
-The Enterprise Value to Sales for this firm is now 15.83, and its Total Debt to Enterprise Value stands at 0.34.
+The Enterprise Value to Sales for this firm is now 12.77, and its Total Debt to Enterprise Value stands at 0.34.
 ADMA Biologics, Inc. [ADMA] has a Price to Book Ratio of 5.60.

 Shifting the focus to workforce efficiency, ADMA Biologics, Inc. [ADMA] earns $53,413 for each employee under its payroll.
 Similarly, this company’s Receivables Turnover is 6.44 and its Total Asset Turnover is 0.17.
 This publicly-traded organization’s liquidity data is also interesting: its Quick Ratio is 2.69 and its Current Ratio is 4.63.
 This company, considering these metrics, has a healthy ratio between its short-term liquid assets and its short-term liabilities, making it a less risky investment.